tari-project/rfcs/src/Glossary.md

 [mempool]: #mempool "A memory pool for unconfirmed transactions on the base layer"

-The mempool consists of the transaction pool, pending pool, orphan pool and reorg pool, and is responsible for managing unconfirmed transactions that have not yet been included in the longest proof-of-work chain.
+The mempool consists of the unconfirmed pool and reorg pool, and is responsible for managing unconfirmed transactions that have not yet been included in the longest proof-of-work chain.
 Miners usually draw verified transactions from the mempool to build up transaction [block]s.